thomasphung/crowdstrike-presentation/README.md

 Full instructions can be found at the link above, however in brief:
 * In RStudio, open `index.qmd`, above the document click `Render`
 * In the terminal, run `quarto render` to build the files, or `quarto preview` to spin up the preview server.
-	* E.g. to build HTML output: `quarto render index.qmd --to html`
+	* E.g. to build HTML output: `quarto render index.qmd --to html`.
+This will produce a `index.html` file in the root directory.

-## Enabling GitHub actions and GitHub Pages
+## Enabling GitHub Actions and GitHub Pages

 In your repository settings, enable GitHub Actions (if they aren't already) and Pages.